ScottNicholsonKurland/Capstone/README.md

 Author: Scott Kurland
+January 2018

+Forecasting real estate growth and densification in Austin.

+Motivation:

 When people decide to move to or from a city, it’s usually of their own free will.
 The rise and fall of urban populations is dependent on millions of decisions that people make about their lives every day, and these are often related to longer-term policy decisions, economic climates, and political trends.